MARTIN LUTHER KING, JR. WALK AND COMMUNITY MEETING JANUARY 19 ,2019!

 SUNDAY MORNING INTERFAITH DEVOTIONAL, STUDY, AND PRE-K CLASSES

 You are welcome to join us on Sunday mornings for fellowship and study of the Baha’i Faith.

 - 10:30 a.m.
-Open devotions for all age groups.
-Regardless of your Faith, please come and share your prayers and meditations with us.
+Interfaith devotions for all age groups.
+Please come and share your prayers and meditations with us.